vistaprint/TerraformModules/README.md

 Both tasks receive a `prefix` parameter that contains the prefix to be used to create all the resources in AWS.
 In the previous example the prefix is not used.
 But, it might be necessary to use if, for instance, the test uses the Ruby AWS SDK to directly inspect the created resources.

 Helper methods should be placed into a module to avoid name collisions with methods from other rake files.
 The naming convention is to use the name of the module (in PascalCase) with the postfix `Test` (e.g., `ModuleNameTest` for a module called `module_name`).
+Alternatively, when grouping multiple tests into a single class (as in a test fixture), it is also acceptable to use `ModuleNameShould`.